lashad/udp-units/README.md

-# udp-units
+# UDP Units
-NodeJS Fast UDP Server for device message processing
+Fast UDP Server written in NodeJS to process incoming messages from devices and register in database server.